Dre Campbell Farm

 Most culinary herbs thrive in soil with a pH range of 6.0 to 7.5, which is slightly acidic to neutral.
 However, some herbs prefer alkaline soil while others are flexible.

-Here are 7 best herbs for gardens with alkaline soil:
+Here are 7 of the best herbs for gardens with alkaline soil:

 • Fennel